Are you struggling to bring in a steady stream of high-converting organic traffic?

-And that's why using numbers in headlines is one of the best ways to boost your CTR in Google, and social share count.
+Using numbers in headlines is one of the best ways to boost your CTR and social share count.

 As you will see in the next section, there has never been more content competing for your reader's attention - more content, more channels, more publishers all competing for attention and mind share.
 This means readers are extremely picky on what titles they decide to click on in the SERPs.

 To increase CTRs and engagement, you should also remove ambiguity from your headlines: